brianv0/datacat-doc/LSST-Datacat-overview.md

 # Main Components
 Conceptually, Datacat can be viewed as these main components:
+*   A Datastore,
-*   A Datastore, (currently we use using Oracle, with unit tests using HSQLDB.
-SQLite, MySQL, and PostgreSQL should work fine)
+   *   Currently we use Oracle, with unit tests using HSQLDB.
+SQLite, MySQL, and PostgreSQL should work fine.
 *   VFS to interact with the Datastore
 *   RESTful APIs to interact with the VFS
 *   A Web Application/WUI which uses the RESTful APIs